maddigits/maddigits.github.com/_posts/2014-12-15-lint-shell-scripts.md

 So, projects like [bashstyle][bashstyle] are important to set a common sense in how to do things using bash.
 The problem is that it's not automated.

 A project that really helps with that is [shellcheck][shellcheck].
-It's a executable written in Haskell, which can lint your scripts (in bash, zsh, and others).
+It's an executable written in Haskell, which can lint your scripts (in bash, zsh, and others).
 Sure enough, we can put this in a Countinuous Integration system and watch it do the validation for us.